South Korea 4 Day Itinerary (Seoul and the DMZ)

 The Third Infiltration Tunnel

-The tunnel was discovered in 1978.
-Upon discover, the South Koreans then built a tunnel to reach the infiltration tunnel in order to make it accessible to tourists.
+The Third Infiltration Tunnel was discovered in 1978.
+Upon discovery, the South Koreans then built a tunnel to reach the infiltration tunnel in order to make it accessible to tourists.

 Third Infiltration Tunnel